1. Who we are (Data Controller)

 The main legal basis on processing said data is in order to provide you with answers on questions you may have.

 In case you are a parent/guardian of a student of ours, or a former student of ours, we will keep your tax data in accordance with current Greek tax legislation.
-Moreover, if you are an alumni of ours, or a former student, we will keep your registration records, in addition to your last transcript, in addition to your parents/guardians ID/passport records indefinitely, according to Greek legislation.
+Moreover, if you are an alumni of ours, or a former student, we will keep your registration records, in addition to your last transcript or report card indefinitely, according to Greek legislation.

 These data are stored in separate areas, and access to that data is limited to the Admissions department of the school.